mashurul138/CSES-Practice/DP/Thinking Process.md

 # Coin Minimizing 1
 Same as before but instead of calculating the minimum, we are adding the all possible ways

+# Removing Digits
+There's two way of doing this, 1.
+Applying greedy method, selecting the max digit and then subtracting it.
+And 2. dp;
+Iterating all the possibilities until found the min result.
+And keeping the result stored in DP table